 Hummingbirds are migratory creatures.
-And our viewers are beginning to see fewer and fewer hummingbirds as the fall migration takes place in August, 2019, and into September.
+And our viewers began to see fewer and fewer hummingbirds as the fall migration took place in August, 2019, and into September (and later).

 Many hummingbirds spend the winter in Central America or Mexico, and migrate north to their breeding grounds in the southern U.S. and western states as early as February, and to areas further north into Canada later in the spring.
 The first arrivals in spring are usually males.